johnGachihi/SICP-Excercise-Book/ch-2.md

 represents the compound data from its primitives.
 This separation allows us to change the client or the data representation without affecting the other.

+## Abstraction Barriers
+The idea behind data abstraction -> find the basic operations required to manipulate all data objects of a certain type then use only those operations to manipulate the data objects.
+The client or the part of the program that uses the the data objects, therefore, does not depend on the data representation, they depend on the "basic operations" implemented as procedures.

+These procedures define an abstraction barrier and allow interaction between the parts of the program on either side of the "barrier" - the data representation and the client.

+   data representation

+--- constructors and selectors ---

+   client

+In the rational number example [add link], the "data representation" is the representation of the rational number data type as a Lisp Pair (`cons`).
+The most basic operations required to manipulate a rational number at this level are the operations for its construction and selection of its numerator and denominator.
+These operations have been implemented by the `make-rat`, `numer` and `denom` procedures.
+These procedures form the abstraction barrier.
+The client, at this level, is the part of the program (abstraction layer) that uses rational numbers in terms of the constructor and selectors `make-rat`, `numer` and `denom`.

+   rational number data type as a Pair

+--- `make-rat`, `numer` and `denom` ---

+   rational number as a numerator and denominator

+One can take this further to not just data, but also the procedures that manipulate the data.